My 34th Birthday, 4 Things I’ve Learned & the Grand Canyon

 “It just keeps getting better too,” they told me.
 “Just wait until your 40s.
 You’ll see.”

-FOUR LESSONS I’VE LEARNED IN MY 34 YEARS
+FOUR LESSONS I’VE LEARNED IN 34 YEARS

 1. IT [probably] DOESN’T FUCKING MATTER.